Future Travel Choices: electric cars and transport on demand?

 Perspectives on future travel choices and the implications for Bristol and the West of England.
 A mixture of expert opinion, public experience and your opportunity to engage.

 A recent study, quoted in a guide for policy makers in the West of England, calculated the individual annual health costs of each car and van on the NHS and wider society as £258 for every diesel and £37 for every petrol.
 By comparison, electric vehicles only cost society £13.
 Does this mean that we can all carry on driving as normal with a greatly reduced toll on those around us?
-Sara Sloman, Principal Officer and EV Project Manager, or one of her colleagues at Go Ultra Low West will bring us up to speed with the latest developments and the future timeline.
+Douglas Sole of the Go Ultra Low West project will bring us up to speed with the latest developments and the future timeline.

 Mobility is important for everyone, but how can we efficiently get from A to B without needing to use our own privately owned transport?
 What role might transport on demand play and what will it look like?
 Dr Nick Small, Stagecoach UK, Head of Strategic Development and the Built Environment will share his observations and perspective.